alexa-games/litexa/packages/litexa-vscode/litexa/README.md

-# Litexa
+# litexa-syntax-highlighting

-This Visual Studio Code (VS Code) plugin supports syntax highlighting for files written in the Litexa language for Alexa Skills.
+This Visual Studio Code (VS Code) extension supports syntax highlighting for files written in the Litexa language for Alexa skills.
 Any such files will be denoted with the `.litexa` file extension.

 ## Installation

-To install this extension, you can either copy or symlink the `litexa-vscode/litexa` directory to your [VS Code extensions directory](#vs-code-extensions-directory) and relaunch VS Code.
+You can find and install the extension in the VS Code Extensions Marketplace, by the name `Litexa Syntax Highlighting`.

-**Note**: The added benefit of using a symlink is being able to keep the extension up-to-date by running `git pull` on this project when a new feature is launched.
+Alternatively, you can either copy or symlink the `litexa-vscode/litexa` directory to your [VS Code extensions directory](#vs-code-extensions-directory) and relaunch VS Code.

 ### VS Code Extensions Directory

 Extensions are installed in a per-user extensions directory.
 Depending on your platform, the directory is located here:

-* Windows `%USERPROFILE%\.vscode\extensions`
+* Windows: `%USERPROFILE%\.vscode\extensions`
-* macOS `~/.vscode/extensions`
+* macOS: `~/.vscode/extensions`
-* Linux `~/.vscode/extensions`
+* Linux: `~/.vscode/extensions`

 You can change the location by launching VS Code with the `--extensions-dir <dir>` command line option.